-Upgrading your Code42 CrashPlan security option to use an archive key password adds an additional level of security beyond the default setting.
-This article outlines the upgrade process and how to optionally add a recovery question to enable resetting the archive key password.
+Upgrading your CrashPlan app's security option to use an archive key password adds an additional level of security beyond the default setting.
+This article outlines the upgrade process and how to optionally add a recovery question to enable resetting the archive-key password.

-- Question has hundreds, if not thousands, of possible answers
+- Has hundreds, if not thousands, of possible answers.

-- Question is not a question you would answer publicly (online or in person)
+- Is not a question you would answer publicly, online or in person.

-- Answer cannot be researched online via Google, Facebook, LinkedIn, etc.
+- Cannot be researched online via Google, Facebook, or LinkedIn.